hsnguyen24/atomization-energies-prediction/README.md

 We also observe that data pre-processing plays a very important role in performance of the learning algorithms, especially data rescaling/normalization.
 For the issue of arbitrary permutations regarding Coulomb matrix, besides the naive method relying on fixing a row order based on their norms, we can further account for the noise by generating randomly sorted Coulomb matrix, which can enable us to achieve an even better results [1].

-A future direction would be to compare generalization rate (i.e. accuracy w.r.t. sample size) of neural network methods versus the traditional non-linear methods, to see when and why neural networks and graph neural network outperform conventional machine learning methods.
-However, a fair comparison is only possible if we can obtain a larger dataset than QM7.

-On the theoretical front, there has been several works regarding generalization rate of graph neural network models on graph-level tasks
-[@verma], [@garg], [@lv], [@esser], [@jegelka2022theorygnn].
-However, from our experiment on graph neural network on QM7, different GCN configuration results in different performance.
-Hence, an interesting theoretical question would be to establish a generalization bound for GNN w.r.t. not only the sample size, but also the statistical and graph-theoretic property of the graphs in our dataset of interest.
-For example, there might be some graph-theoretic or statistical property of the graphs in QM7 dataset that makes some GNN configurations perform better than others.
-For a pioneering work, see [@esser] where the authors derive Rademacher Complexity for GNN on under a stochastic block model.

 # Appendix

 1. Link to main experiments on Google Colab: [`atomization_energies_prediction.ipynb`](https://colab.research.google.com/drive/1ueCRkG1RuTgizpcGQIoZuih__RLANV8S?usp=sharing)